A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Numerical validations

-Figure~\ref{figcomphf}(a) shows when $\alpha$ is chosen appropriately as discussed in section~\ref{Secalphachoice}, namely $\alpha_{opt}=1.0555$, our numerical solution computed over a sufficient duration $t=3$ using model~\eqref{eq:eGNLW3f5} behave similarly to the one computed with the ``improved" Green-Naghdi model.
-In contrary, when choosing $\alpha_{opt}=1$ or when using the model~\eqref{eq:eGNLW3} to compute the solution (Figure~\ref{figcomphf} (b)), the behaviour is different than the ``improved" Green-Naghdi model.
-The GN-CH model has an improved frequency dispersion due to the careful choice of the parameter $\alpha$.
-Nevertheless, the numerical solution computed using the GN-CH model is far from the numerical solution of the ``improved" Green-Naghdi model.
-In fact, the eB model~\eqref{eq:eGNLW3f5} is precise up to $\OO(\eps^3)$ order and thus contains high-order dispersive terms that are neglected in the GN-CH model.
-This explains the fair agreement in high frequency regime between the numerical solutions of the ``improved" Green-Naghdi model and the eB model~\eqref{eq:eGNLW3f5} rather than the GN-CH model.
-One can see that the choice of an optimal value of $\alpha$ when using the model~\eqref{eq:eGNLW3} has no beneficial effect due to the high frequency regime setting.
-This numerical test confirms that the model~\eqref{eq:eGNLW3} has a range of applicability limited to $k\leq 1$ and thus has poor dispersion properties in intermediate and large wave numbers regime unlike model~\eqref{eq:eGNLW3f5} who enjoys an extended range of applicability and a dispersion relation similar to the one of the \emph{full Euler} system when $\alpha$ is appropriately chosen (see discussion in section~\ref{Secalphachoice}).
-One can deduce the importance of using the model~\eqref{eq:eGNLW3f5} containing factorized high order derivatives along with an optimal choice of $\alpha$ in the implementation of smooth data with high frequencies.
+Figure~\ref{figcomphf}(a) shows when $\alpha$ is chosen appropriately as discussed in section~\ref{Secalphachoice}, namely $\alpha_{opt}=1.0610$, our numerical solution computed over a sufficient duration $t=3$ using model~\eqref{eq:eGNLW3f5} behave similarly to the one computed with the ``improved" GN model (sharing the same dispersion relation as the FE system).
+In contrary, when choosing $\alpha_{opt}=1$ or when using the model~\eqref{eq:eGNLW3} to compute the solution (Figure~\ref{figcomphf} (b)), the behavior is different than the ``improved" GN model.
+Note that the GN-CH model has an improved frequency dispersion due to the careful choice of the parameter $\alpha$.
+Nevertheless, the numerical solution computed using the GN-CH model is far from the numerical solution of the ``improved" GN model.
+The observed agreement in high frequency regime between the numerical solutions of the ``improved" GN model and the eB model~\eqref{eq:eGNLW3f5} rather than the GN-CH model is due to the factorized high order dispersion terms existing in~\eqref{eq:eGNLW3f5}.
+In fact, the eB model~\eqref{eq:eGNLW3f5} is precise up to $\OO(\eps^3)$ order and thus contains factorized high-order dispersive terms that do not exist in the GN-CH model.
+As already stated in Section~\ref{Secalphachoice}, one can see that the choice of an optimal value of $\alpha$ when using the model~\eqref{eq:eGNLW3} has no beneficial effect due to the high frequency regime setting.
+This numerical test confirms that the model~\eqref{eq:eGNLW3} has a range of applicability limited to $k\leq 1$ and thus has poor dispersion properties in intermediate and large wave numbers regime.